 Families tend to picnic around St. Charles between Napoleon Avenue and Lee Circle.
 Many locals have ladders designed for the event to use as perches for the kids.
 You can either make your own or buy a seat at just about any hardware store in the area.

 Parents, it’s also advised that you equip each child with a large bag for stowing all of the trinkets float riders toss along the parade route.
 Can I get a shout of, “Laissez les bons temps rouler!!?”
 Let the good times roll!

 Not ready for the crowds at Mardi Gras?
 Your family can still take part in the fun by visiting Mardi Gras World.

-The nearby neighborhood of Tremé is home to one of New Orleans’ most famous cities of the dead, as the above ground cemeteries here are called.
-Immortalized in the film Easy Rider, the St. Louis Cemetery #1 is the final resting place of civil rights activist Homer Plessy and New Orleans’ most famous Voodoo Queen, Marie Laveau.
+The Tremé neighborhood is home to one of New Orleans’ most famous cities of the dead, as the above ground cemeteries are called.
+St. Louis Cemetery #1 is the final resting place of civil rights activist Homer Plessy and Voodoo Queen, Marie Laveau.

 Kids can experiment with shape, and concept at The New Orleans Museum of Art.
 In Storyland, 20 beloved characters fairytale characters come to life, the creations of the city’s top Mardi Gras float makers.